mullvad/mullvadvpn-app-tests/BUILD_OS_IMAGE.md

     qemu-system-x86_64 -cpu host -accel kvm -m 2048 -smp 2 -cdrom <YOUR ISO HERE> -drive file=./os-images/windows10.qcow2
     ```

-## Bootstrapping RPC server
+## Bootstrapping test runner

-The RPC server needs to be started on boot, with the test runner image mounted at `E:`.
+The test runner needs to be started on boot, with the test runner image mounted at `E:`.
 This can be achieved as follows:

 * Restart the VM: